Whole Life Insurance for Children: Beyond Protection to Financial Empowerment

 A properly structured child life insurance policy will accumulate cash value.

-This is one of the main reasons the wealthy buy life insurance policies for their children.
+This is one of the main reasons the wealthy buy life insurance policies for their children, because it offers a lifelong supply of tax free money, with a growing tax free death benefit for legacy creation.

 There is simply NO other vehicle that can guarantee a continuous compounding return, in a safe, risk free environment, backed by the financial strength of the mutual insurance company.